steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 npm install
 ```

-You might something like the following warning:
+You might see something like the following warning:

 ```bash
 added 264 packages, and audited 265 packages in 16s